 Clubs may hold meetings or events.
-Space reservations are limited to availability and must be booked at least 2 weeks prior to the event.
+Space reservations are limited to availability and must be booked at least 14 business days prior to the event.

 The Student Union Memorial Center (SUMC) and ASUA have negotiated certain benefits specifically for ASUA recognized student organizations.
 These benefits are subject to change.